gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Resources watch

 The discovery of new resources and watcher mechanism is built on top of [`Microsoft.ContainerService/managedClusters`][listclustersaks] API endpoint.
 The discovery mechanism is similar to the one described for AWS, and consists on calling the endpoint at regular intervals while managing the differences between iterations.

 The API endpoint returns the complete cluster configuration, including authentication options, `TenantID` and `resourceID` fields that are required for authentication.

-The API endpoint returns the complete cluster configuration, including authentication options, such as `TenantID` and `resourceID` fields that are required for authentication.

 ### Authentication